Skip to navigation Skip to content

 The assessor makes 2 genuine contact attempts, deploying a pre-call notification SMS and documents the contact attempts in the DSP Progress of Claim DOC in Process Direct.

-The following day the assessor reschedules the appointment to 5 working days in the future and issues notification of the appointment.
+The following day, the assessor reschedules the appointment to 5 working days in the future and issues notification of the appointment.

-On the day of the second appointment the assessor makes 2 genuine contact attempts and deploys a pre-call notification SMS.
-Alfred does not answer the phone at their scheduled appointment time.
-The assessor also documents the contact attempts in the DSP Progress of Claim doc in Process Direct.
+• 2 genuine contact attempts and deploys a pre-call notification SMS.
+Alfred does not answer the phone at their scheduled appointment time

-Alfred's medical evidence does not clearly demonstrate the impact of their medical conditions.
 The assessor attempts to contact Alfred’s GP to discuss the medical evidence provided.
 The assessor leaves a return phone number and places the assessment on hold.
 Three working days pass and the assessor has not heard from the Doctor.
 The assessor attempts a follow up call with the THP but is unsuccessful.

 An alteration in the assessment format to file is considered appropriate and the assessment is completed with the available medical evidence recommending medical ineligibility.
 All contact attempts are clearly documented in the Assessment Summary of the report and why THP contact was required.

-Matrix of Assessor qualifications
+Matrix of assessor qualifications

 All Job Capacity Assessments (JCA) must use a Contributing Assessor (CA) where the assessor's qualification(s) do not align with the impairment table(s) used to assess the medical condition with the most functional impact.
 This also includes where medical conditions are not considered diagnosed, reasonably treated, or stabilised.
 The CA provides support to the JCA based upon their field of expertise.
 Their details are found in the CA section in the JCA report.